freenas/freenas-docs/userguide/sharing.rst

 meaning that file copies happen locally, rather than over the network.
 It also supports the :ref:`VAAI <VAAI_for_iSCSI>` (vStorage APIs for Array Integration) primitives for efficient operation of storage tasks directly on the NAS.
-To take advantage of the VAAI primitives, create a zvol using the instructions in :ref:`Adding Zvols` and use it to create a device extent, as described in :ref:`Extents`.
+To take advantage of the VAAI primitives, :ref:`create a zvol <Adding Zvols>` and use it to :ref:`create a device extent <Extents>`.

 .. _iSCSI Wizard: